datSeal09/ACCPS/README.md

 The library is built with a focus on clear API design and practical application in academic research and system analysis, particularly for systems requiring formal verification and control.

+Most of the alghorithms have been inspired by these 2 works:
+* \[1] Q. Zhang, C. Seatzu, Z. W. Li, and A. Giua.
+Joint state estimation under attack of discrete event systems. *IEEE Access*, 9:168068–168079, 2021.
+* \[2] Q. Zhang, C. Seatzu, Z. W. Li, and A. Giua.
+Selection of a stealthy and harmful attack function in discrete event systems. *Scientific Reports*, 12, 2022.

 ## Core Concepts

 LibACCPS allows you to formally define and manipulate automata: